Background

 And public…

-But what also makes this little friend so unique is that it makes sure that the sender of the message is actually the sender of the message!
+But what also makes this little friend so unique is that it ensures the sender of the message is actually the sender.

-This is also a TXT record and you can learn how to can set it up step by step here.
+This is also a TXT record, and you can learn how to set it up step by step here.

 DMARC (Domain-based Message Authentication, Reporting & Conformance): An email authentication, policy, and reporting protocol.